IBM-Cloud/docs/services/CloudAutomationManager/index.md

  -->

 1. Click **Clouds** to set a connection to the cloud provider where you want to deploy your template.
 For information about creating a connection, see [Managing connections](https://console.{DomainName}/docs/services/CloudAutomationManager/cam_managing_connections.html).
-2. Click **Templates** to create and deploy a template from scratch or deploy one of the pre-built templates.
+2. Click **Library** to create and deploy a template from scratch or deploy one of the pre-built templates.
 For information about deploying a template, see [Deploying a template](https://console.{DomainName}/docs/services/CloudAutomationManager/cam_deploying.html).
 3. Click **Deployed Instances** to view the deployed instance details and perform actions on the related resources.
 For more information, see [Viewing instance details](https://console.{DomainName}/docs/services/CloudAutomationManager/cam_instance_details.html).

 <!-- Related links section: REQUIRED.